Juan Pablo Pino: Independiente Medellín

-On 29 July 2013, Pino returned to his homeland to play for the club he started his career.
+On 29 July 2013, Pino returned to his homeland to play for Independiente Medellin, the club where he began his career.
+Pino only made eight league appearances out of twenty games, failing to score any goals, and was only included once in the starting XI.
+In October 2013, his contract was terminated, with the club citing injury problems and indiscipline as the reason for the termination.
+It was also reported that the played has skipped trainings and refused a drug and alcohol test, after suspicion that he had arrived to training drunk.

+Bastia

+In 2014, Pino joined French club Bastia of Ligue 2.

 Arema

 On 17 April 2017, Pino joined the Indonesian club side, Arema.
-He signed one-year deal and will used the number 20 for the 2017 Liga 1 season.
+He signed one-year deal and used the number 20 for the 2017 Liga 1 season.

 International career

 Pino is also a Colombian international having previously played for the under-20 team.
 He made his national team debut in 2009.
-Pino never represented Colombia in any World Cup Tournament.

 Personal life

 In 2011, while playing for Al Nasr, Pino was taken into custody by Saudi moral police after mall customers complained about his religious tattoos.
 Pino later apologized for his actions and was released from custody after a team delegate discussed the matter with police.